Brexit: Who is 'prat on a zip wire' Boris Johnson?

 Last October he accidentally flattened a 10-year-old schoolboy at what was meant to be a friendly game of photo-op rugby in Japan.

-Mr Johnson finally ended months of speculation about which side of the EU debate he would back in an immaculately impromptu media scrum outside his home in North London, having reportedly informed the prime minister of his decision earlier the same day.
+Mr Johnson finally ended months of speculation about which side of the EU debate he would back in an immaculately impromptu media scrum outside his home in North London in February.
+It meant going against the prime minister, most of the UK's politicians and even his own family.

-He said that he had come to his decision as a result of deeply held convictions and "after a huge amount of heartache".
-His father Stanley, a former Conservative member of the European parliament, said that his son had performed a noble and potentially "career-ending move", ruining any chance of serving in Mr Cameron's cabinet.
+He said he had come to his decision as a result of deeply held convictions and "after a huge amount of heartache".

-In this, some suggest, he is implementing his long-standing policy on cake: "My policy on cake is pro having it and pro eating it."
+In this, some suggest, he followed his long-standing policy on cake: "Pro having it and pro eating it".

 So how come he's running for US president?

-No, that's Donald Trump.
+No, no, no, that's Donald Trump.
 Also a pioneer of unorthodox political hair, but they don't get on.

 When Mr Trump commented that parts of London are "so radicalised the police are afraid for their lives", Mr Johnson retorted: "The only reason I wouldn't go to some parts of New York is the real risk of meeting Donald Trump."